 whatever I do, I am doing as god / god is doing as me

 as a real expression of god, among other expressions of god

-whatever I do, I'm also doing to god / god is doing to itself
+whatever I do to myself, I'm also doing to god / god is doing to itself

 They transform my experience in a dramatically humble way, and I see that while you and I are both participating in our experience of god, god is simultaneously participating in itself, as you and me.

-What hits with tragic clarity is that every time I was ticking off a box on reductionist non-duality's "to do away with" list, I was participating in creating the experience of a self-rejecting god.
-All three were true: I was rejecting my self, I was rejecting god, and god, as me, was rejecting itself.
+What hits with tragic clarity is that every time I was ticking off a box on reductionist non-duality's "to do away with" list, I was participating in creating a story and experience of a universe that evolves and emerges into personhood, only to abandon it own humanity.
+In my turning away from my personhood the universe had evolved to reject parts of its' own humanity.
 Seen in this way, my disposition immediately softens into tender-heartedness, a softness that carries untold strength!

-I am responsible for my relationship with the world and there are times when I remember this with dismay, and other times with the thrill of self-empowerment.
-But when what's mine is god's, I am ceaselessly shocked by how mobilizing it is to see god's weaknesses.
-Transimmanence brings an unexpected gift - extraordinary motivation in knowing that when I heal my relationship with myself, I'm helping heal god's (human) relationship with itself.
-Making positive changes, and learning to love myself, is never more poignant and possible than when I know I'm helping create a god that loves itself, as me.
+When I see in this way, I am ceaselessly shocked by how mobilizing it is to see god's weaknesses.
+Transimmanence, the transcendent embodied as humam, brings an unexpected gift - extraordinary motivation in knowing that when I heal my relationship with myself, I'm helping heal god's (human) relationship with itself.
+Making positive changes, and learning to love myself, is never more poignant and possible than when I know I'm helping create a universe that has evolved to embrace and love itself as big little me.

 The importance of individuation has only been researched in the last century, and today we know a great deal about the ubiquity and harmful impact of under-developed individuation, which is for example a leading feature in relational trauma or CPTSD, something that so many of us are realizing they’ve gone through/are still going through, as it’s affects are long term and often are wrangled with throughout one’s entire life.